What is pyloric stenosis?

 Pyloric stenosis is a condition specific to young infants, usually between two and five weeks of age, who have been otherwise healthy and feeding well for the first weeks of life.
 It presents as severe vomiting, usually after feeding.
 As the condition worsens, vomiting occurs after every feeding, and the baby is at risk of dehydration and malnutrition.
 Although babies may vomit for many different reasons, what makes pyloric stenosis so typical is the fact that the baby is otherwise not sick and is extremely hungry right after having vomited.

 Normally, the contents of the stomach (food, fluids, formula or the stomach's own secretions) do not empty rapidly into the next portion of the intestinal tract (duodenum and small bowel).
-Instead, a sphincter-like muscle at the junction between stomach and duodenum (the pylorus) only allows stomach contents to empty intermittently, and in small portions at a time.
+A sphincter-like muscle at the junction between stomach and duodenum only allows stomach contents to empty intermittently, and in small portions at a time.
 It does this by alternatively opening and closing.
 In pyloric stenosis, the pyloric muscle remains contracted, and does not open at all.
 Therefore, the contents of the stomach never empty into the intestines.
 If the stomach's efforts to 'squeeze' its contents past the closed pylorus are unsuccessful, these forceful contractions of the stomach will cause the child to vomit the undigested formula, often under considerable force (projectile vomiting).

 The exact cause of pyloric stenosis is unknown.
 It is more common in boys, often the first-born child, and it tends to run in families.
 However, nobody knows why it occurs or why it is not present at birth but rather a few weeks later.
 Children who have had pyloric stenosis are not at increased risk of developing stomach, intestinal or other diseases later in life.